 There are plenty of occasions that call for a night of dining out!
-Although we encourage most meals during the 30-day True You Challenge be prepared in your own kitchen, it is inevitable that some meals will be enjoyed away from home.
+Although we encourage you to cook most meals at home, it is inevitable that some of your favorite meals will be enjoyed when dining out.
+It's better to be prepared for success ahead of time in order to eat healthfully at a restaurant.

 This means no rolls with butter, tortilla chips and salsa, or anything else that may tempt you to snack before the main meal.
 You'll save a lot of calories by not mindlessly munching!